ColinCPittman/DECAF20-Parser/README.md

 ``` bash
 python main.py [.decaf file]
 ```
-Output is a printed list of generated lexeme tokens based on the input .decaf file.
+Output is a printed list of the parse tree or errors.